Straitjacket Fits: Pre-1990: Life in One Chord and Hail

 1987 marked the release of the band's first EP.
 Life in One Chord spent 10 weeks in the Top 50.
 Of the four songs, "She Speeds", was to become a hallmark song.
 It was later judged one of New Zealand's ten best popular songs to date.
 The edgy lead vocal (from Carter) was underpinned with a dynamic jagged guitar and stabs of strings which tumbled into a churning melodic chorus on which Brough's voice soared.
 The opposite approach was taken on "Sparkle That Shines", its gentle downbeat melody sung by Brough giving way to a chorus laced with Carter's knife-edge harmonies.

 The band left Dunedin, briefly moving to Christchurch, before making the shift to the country's main marketplace, Auckland in 1988.
 Their first album Hail was produced by Terry Moore (a former member of The Chills) and was released later that year (it would later be re-released on CD, accompanied by the four songs from Life in One Chord).
 The band's first overseas venture, to Australia, came in 1989, followed soon by a tour of Europe.
 The band were in Berlin the week the wall fell.

 1990: Melt and Brough's departure

 In 1990 the band started work on their follow-up album Melt (produced by Gavin Mackillop), which was to produce moderate hits with the Brough composition "Down in Splendour" and Carter's "Bad Note for a Heart".
 The following year the band was back on the road with an extensive tour.
 Straitjacket Fits supported My Bloody Valentine in Australia and The La's in the United States.
 But the strain was beginning to show, with reputed "musical differences" between Carter and Brough.
 Brough left the band at the end of the tour, and was replaced by guitarist Mark Petersen.
+Brough later formed Bike in 1995 with bassist Tristan Mason and drummer Karl Buckley, and after signing to Flying Nun the group issued its debut single "Save My Life" in 1996.
+The record earned them a nomination as Most Promising New Band at the NZ Music Awards, and was also a finalist for APRA's Silver Scroll songwriting award.
+Bike's self-titled debut album followed in 1997.